GaProgMan/FullStackTemplate/README.md

 ### Using This Template

-To install this template rename the `template.config` directory to `.template.config`, then run the following command
+To install this template rename the `template.config` directory to `.template.config`, then run the following command from the directory above the cloned repo

     dotnet new --install FullStackTemplate/